-However, where realty, which is owned by all the partners of a partnership, is conveyed to that partnership, the conveyance is not subject to the documentary tax, if and only if, each partner's percentage interest in the realty (prior to the conveyance) is the same as his percentage interest in the partnership.
+However, where realty, which is owned by a grantor trust, is conveyed by the grantors/beneficiaries of the trust to a partnership in which all of the grantors/beneficiaries are partners, the conveyance is not subject to the documentary tax, if and only if, as here, each partner's percentage interest in the realty held in trust (prior to the conveyance) is the same as his percentage interest in the partnership.
+Accordingly, the transfer in question is not subject to taxation under Section 12-21-380.